kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 From the previous section on events and some notions around generics, understandably, the information needed is more complex (and verbose) than simple annotations allow, thus treating Ezno types as the source of truth rather than annotations in the source code.
 However, some of these annotations are possible.
 To describe the "root environment" of the JS standard library, Ezno uses modified TypeScript definition files peppered with decorators that register information associated with functions such as function bindings and effects they can run.

 **Don’t take this as a knock on TypeScript, TypeScript is great**.
 Ezno started off as pet project to re-implementing the features of TSC in Rust.
-But as things started to go well after adding more and more TSC features, it was apparent that bigger such as hydration and the reactive system goals weren’t going to be possible directly following its path.
+But as things started to go well after adding more and more TSC features, it was apparent that optimisations such as the hydration reactive systems weren’t going to be possible directly following its path.
 It isn’t possible to detect what can happen to state when called through a term that represents `any`.
 TypeScript *holes* aren’t particularly critical if you just want code completions and some level of type safety.
 They allow the more complex parts to not be blocked by compiler errors. **But for doing optimizations a single unknown result can make it impossible**.

 Currently Ezno isn’t a feature-complete type checker.
 There are still a lot of things to still work on.
 For example Ezno "proof via predicates" is in the works to add to the existing "proof by definition" type system.
 So far the first section goes over the analysis on completely static code.
 The next steps are to apply these ideas to more dynamic structures.
 There are also some ideas not mentioned here to prevent this post from being too long 👀.